 Pet Euthanasia vs. Natural Death

-The good thing about pet euthanasia is that it is quick and for the most part painless.
+The good thing about euthanasia is that it is quick and for the most part painless.
 The pet is booked at the vet's office which reserves special time slots specifically for this procedure.
-More often than not, the appointment is either early in the morning or late in the evening when the hospital is quieter and the vets aren't busy as during normal business hours.
-This is also a good time for cats, as there are likely no dogs around to add up to the stress.
+More often than not, the appointment is either early in the morning or late in the evening when the hospital is quieter and the vets aren't as busy.
+This is also a good time for cats, as there are likely no dogs around to add to the stress.

 If you're debating whether it's time to make an appointment, it's important to determine your pet's quality of life.
-When you call for your appointment, you may be asked several questions such as what you will want to do with your beloved pet's body.
-Options include communal cremation, private cremation and burial.
-In communal cremation, your pet's body is cremated together with other pets and the ashes are often spread in a pet cemetery.
+When you call your vet, you may be asked several questions such as what you will want to do with your beloved pet's body.
+Options include communal cremation, private cremation, and burial.
+In a communal cremation, the body is cremated together with other pets and the ashes are often spread in a pet cemetery.
 In private cremation, your pet is cremated individually, and the ashes will be returned to you.
-For burial, your pet's body will be returned to you if you wish to bury in your yard (check your local ordinances for this) or it may be given to a company that runs a pet cemetery.
+For burial, your pet's body will either be returned to you if you wish to bury them in your yard (check your local ordinances for this), or it may be given to a company that runs a pet cemetery.

 Other questions you may be asked is if you want to be present for the procedure.
-This again, is a personal choice.
-Some owners cannot bare the thought, others may want to be with their pet for their last moments.
+Again, this is a personal choice.
+Some owners cannot bear the thought while others may want to be there for the last moments.
 And last but not least, even though it sounds inappropriate, the staff may ask you if your pet has bitten or scratched anyone in the past days.
-Don't get offended by this question, as this is asked so to abide to rabies's law in many states.
+Don't get offended by this question, as this is asked to abide by rabies's law in many states.

-If you are debating if it's time for your pet, you may find this article helpful on "Determining dog quality of life" This article has a helpful link to the HHHHHMM scale crafted by a veterinarian.
-When the day comes, your vet may inject a sedative to make your pet more comfortable and then he will finally inject a dose of brightly colored pentobarbital, a liquid barbiturate often used for anesthesia.
-In this case though, it will be an overdose amount, and because the barbiturate depresses the central nervous system, the dog or cat drifts into an anesthesia-like sleep, that will ultimately halt the pet's breathing and cause cardiac arrest--thus the terminology to put a "pet to sleep" For more details about the euthanasia appointment read "what happens when your pet is put to sleep"
+When the day comes, your vet may inject a sedative to make your pet more comfortable before injecting a dose of brightly colored pentobarbital, a liquid barbiturate often used for anesthesia.
+In this case, though, it will be an overdose amount, and because the barbiturate depresses the central nervous system, the dog or cat drifts into an anesthesia-like sleep that will ultimately halt the pet's breathing and cause cardiac arrest.
+Many owners like to hold their dog throughout this short 10-to-20-second process.

 Advantages of Pet Euthanasia

-The main advantage of pet euthanasia is that it's mostly pain free and often peaceful.
+The main advantage of pet euthanasia is that it's mostly pain-free and often peaceful.
 The only pain most pets feel is the prick of the injection.
-If your pet is in pain because of his underlying health problem, he will finally be pain free.
-Many people wished euthanasia was a legal option for humans because it frees from pain and can be a blessing for the terminally ill.
-The first euthanasia appointment I assisted had the owner crying and as he hugged his family, he remarked while sobbing "it was so peaceful" Those words have never left my mind as they felt very relieving.
+If your pet is in pain because of their underlying health problem, this will help them finally be free.
+Many people wish euthanasia was a legal option for humans because could potentially be a blessing for the terminally ill.
+In the first euthanasia appointment I assisted with, the owner cried as he hugged his family and said, "It was so peaceful."
+I'll always remember these words.

 Another advantage is that it is quick.
-I had seen countless pets in agony, finally get the peace they deserved very quickly.
+I have seen countless pets in agony finally get the peace they deserved very quickly.
 Most pets lose consciousness within seconds, just as when you are given an anesthetic and asked to count backwards.

 Disadvantages of Pet Euthanasia

 A big disadvantage is that you will have to drive to your vet's office.
-This can be a problem if your pet has mobility problems or is in lots of pain when you touch him.
-Also, some pets may not do well in the car.
-Some cats get panicky the moment they see their carrier or get carsick.
+This can be a problem if your pet has mobility problems or is in a lot of pain when you touch them.
+Also, some animals may not do well in the car.
+They may get panicky the moment they see their carrier or get carsick.
 To help reduce this anxiety, you might want to bring a favorite blanket and toy to help your pet feel more comfortable in their last moments.

 Natural death has always been around.
-This was what happened to animals before there were vet offices and anesthetics.
-The pet fell ill and eventually died in his home or yard.
+This is what happened to animals before there were vet offices and anesthetics.
+The pet fell ill and eventually died in their home or yard.
 Natural death is common in humans since euthanasia is not an option.
-Natural death doesn't necessarily mean an uncomfortable death; pets now can also be prescribed pain killers to help them better cope with the pain in their final days.
+Natural death doesn't necessarily mean an uncomfortable death; pets now can also be prescribed painkillers to help them better cope with the pain in their final days.

 Pain management is crucial if you want your pet to die at home.
-The problem with pain though is that often cats and dogs tend to hide pain.
-In cats, pain is a sign of weakness which could make them vulnerable to prey.
-They therefore prefer to hide rather than manifest it.
+The problem with pain though is that often cats and dogs tend to hide the pain.
+In cats, pain is a sign of weakness that could make them vulnerable to prey.
+They, therefore, prefer to hide rather than manifest it.
 Dogs are often stoic and will not necessarily manifest pain in obvious ways.

-Observing for the most subtle signs of pain is important if you chose natural death.
-Pets don't have to vocalize to be in pain; they may show pain through acting lethargic, losing their appetite, exhibiting behavioral changes and hiding or moving around less.
-When in doubt, best to see a vet to make an assessment.
-Blood pressure measurements done by the vet may be helpful indicators as blood pressure rises when a pet is in pain.
-Learning about the pet's normal pulse and respiration rate may help recognize pain at home.
-Rapid breathing and a rapid pulse are all signs of pain.
-Anti-inflammatory drugs and analgesic drugs prescribed by a vet today can help make a pet more comfortable.
+Being aware of the most subtle signs of pain is important if you chose natural death.
+Pets don't have to vocalize to be in pain; they may show pain through acting lethargic, losing their appetite, exhibiting behavioral changes, and hiding or moving around less.
+When in doubt, it's best to see a vet to make an assessment.
+Blood pressure measurements done by the vet may be helpful indicators since blood pressure rises when a pet is in pain.
+Knowing your pet's normal pulse and respiration rate may help recognize pain at home—rapid breathing and pulse are both signs of pain.
+Anti-inflammatory and analgesic drugs prescribed by a vet can help make a pet more comfortable.

-As the pet nears death, he may refuse food and water at some point.
-This may be difficult to accept, since as pet owners, we were always used to nourish and nurture.
-Yet, this is a normal stage of death.
+As the pet nears death, they may refuse food and water at some point.
+This may be difficult to accept, but this is a normal stage of death.
 The body no longer needs fuel as it shuts down.
-Yet, hydrating the pet may help him be more comfortable.
+Yet, hydrating the pet may help them be more comfortable.
 Your vet can teach you how to give sub-q fluids; however, in some conditions, such as edema, fluids may make the condition worse and cause breathing difficulties.
 Consult with your vet.

 Hospice care for pets is a new trend.
 Some offer this care until the very end, others endure in it until they feel the need to use euthanasia.
-The end of life stage include symptoms such as anorexia, behavior changes, decreased urine production, different breathing patterns, decreased alertness.
-In this reverse transition period, where the body starts shutting down, we need to no longer focus on quality of life, but quality of death, claims Dr. Wynn.
+The end of life stage includes symptoms such as anorexia, behavior changes, decreased urine production, different breathing patterns, and decreased alertness.

-Everybody wishes a pet to die peacefully, perhaps in his sleep.
+Everybody wishes their pet dies in their sleep.
 Unfortunately, this is not common.
-If you are considering having your pet die naturally at home, you will need to keep in mind that there may be a chance you may have at some point the urgent need to have the pet put out of its misery.
-Always best to have a vet's number always available if you decide to put them down.
+If you are considering having your pet die naturally at home, you will need to keep in mind that you may have a sudden urge to put your pet out of their misery.
+It's best to have a vet's number always available if you decide to put them down.
 You also might want to call a close friend or family member when it seems like death is near.
 They'll be able to help you take care of logistics and provide emotional support.

 Advantages of Natural Death

-The pet gets to die in a natural environment.
-Cats often hate to be taken out of their environment so dying in the home may seem to be the best choice.
-Owners can create an area, a sanctuary, for the pet to feel comfortable and in familiar surroundings.
-Some owners like to play some music to their pets, or they may take their pet to a special area in the garden to say their goodbyes.
+- The pet gets to die in a natural environment.
+Cats often hate to be taken out of their environment so dying at the home may seem to be the best choice.
+Owners can create an area—a sanctuary—for the pet to be comfortable and in familiar surroundings.
+Some owners like to play some music for their pets, or they may take their pet to a special area in the garden to say their goodbyes.
 The pet is spared from the stress of seeing the vet or going on a dreaded car ride.